Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 Refer to map 5 of the castle for. area:sK35 through K46.

 K35.
 GUARDIAN VERMIN
+______

-A door of delicately engraved steel stands at the west end of this short, dark hallway.
+"A door of delicately engraved steel stands at the west end of this short, dark hallway.
 Intricate details stand out clearly on the door's surface.
 The door seems to shine with a light of its own, untouched by time.
 Flanking the door are two alcoves in shadow.
-A dark, vaguely man-shaped figure stands in each alcove.
+A dark, vaguely man-shaped figure stands in each alcove."
+______

-The dark figures are four swarms ofrats piled atop
-one another to form manlike shapes (two swarms per alcove).
+The dark figures are four swarms ofrats piled atop one another to form manlike shapes (two swarms per alcove).
 These rats are under [[Strahd]]'s control and attack anyone that tries to move through this area.

-The steel door is engraved with images of a human king in armor astride a horse, a majestic range of moun­ tains and shooting stars in the background.
+The steel door is engraved with images of a human king in armor astride a horse, a majestic range of mountains and shooting stars in the background.
 Tiny figures of people and wolves frame the image.

 K36.
 DINING HALL OF THE COUNT
+_____

-Dust assaults your lungs.
-A sweet yet pungent smell

-of decay fills this room, in the center of which stands a long oak table.
+"Dust assaults your lungs.
+A sweet yet pungent smell of decay fills this room, in the center of which stands a long oak table.
 A blanket of dust covers the tabletop and its fine china and silverware.
-In the center of the table,
-a large, tiered cake leans heavily to one side.
+In the center of the table, a large, tiered cake leans heavily to one side.
 The once white frosting has turned green with age.
 Cobwebs hang like dusty lace down every side of the cake.
 A single doll figure of a well-dressed woman adorns the crest of the cake.
-Suspended above is a web-shrouded chandelier
-of forged iron.
+Suspended above is a web-shrouded chandelier of forged iron.
 An arched window in the south wall is draped with heavy curtains.
-Resting in a wooden stand by the window is a dusty lute, and standing quietly in the southwest corner is a tall harp shrouded in cobwebs.
+Resting in a wooden stand by the window is a dusty lute, and standing quietly in the southwest corner is a tall harp shrouded in cobwebs."
+_____

 The wedding cake is over four centuries old, kept in its current rotten state by the will of [[Strahd]].
 The toy figure of the groom from the top of the cake was cast on the floor long ago.
 A character who searches the dusty floor finds the figurine with a successful DC 10 Wisdom (Per­ ception) check.